civol/HDLRuby/README.md

 end
 ```

 In the example above, the order of the transmission statements is of no consequence.
 This is not the case for the following example, that implements the same register using a sequential block.
-In this second example, putting statement `reg[0] <= din` in the last place would have lead to an invalid functionality for a shift register.
+In this second example, putting statement `reg[0] <= din` in the last place would have led to an invalid functionality for a shift register.

 ```ruby
 system :shift16 do